nunit/nunit.analyzers/documentation/NUnit2008.md

 ## Description

-IgnoreCase modifier should only be used for string or char arguments.
+The IgnoreCase modifier should only be used for string or char arguments.
 Using it on another type will not have any effect.

 ## Motivation